christoffetzer/SCONE_HOSTINSTALLER/README.md

 * to set up a host to run secure containers, i.e., containers in which processes run inside of SGX enclaves

-* to setup containers to run SCONE, i.e., containers to produce secure containers.
+* to run a local Docker registry.

-To setup Ubuntu MaaS hosts, we plan to provide preconfigured MaaS images - as soon as custom MaaS images are better supported.
+Our objective is to support hosts managed by Ubuntu MaaS.
+Hence, we plan to provide preconfigured MaaS images - as soon as custom MaaS images are supported (again).

 ## Installation

-Clone the script:
+To install all necessary software to run secure containers on a host, clone the script:

 ```bash
 git clone https://github.com/christoffetzer/SCONE_HOSTINSTALLER.git